Structured Shrinkage Priors: Structured Shrinkage Priors

 \paragraph{Structured Normal-Gamma (SNG) Prior:}

-When the stochastic scales $s^2_j$ are independent gamma random variables $s^2_j \sim \text{gamma}(c, c)$ with $\mathbb{E}[s^2_j] = 1$ for fixed $c\in (0, \infty)$, the structured normal-gamma (SNG) prior is obtained.
-The SNG prior is a structured generalization of the normal-gamma prior of \cite{Griffin2010}.
-The shape parameter $c$ is treated as a fixed value that parametrizes the prior class.
-As a result, the prior distribution for $\bs s$ has no prior parameters, i.e.\ $\bs \theta$ is an empty vector for this class.
+When the squared stochastic scales $s^2_j$ are independent gamma random variables $s^2_j \sim \text{gamma}(c, c)$ with $\mathbb{E}[s^2_j] = 1$ for fixed $c\in (0, \infty)$ and the stochastic scales $s_j = \sqrt{s^2_j}$ are strictly positive, the structured normal-gamma (SNG) prior is obtained.
+The SNG prior generalizes the normal-gamma prior of \cite{Griffin2010}, which is obtained by setting $\bs \Omega \propto \bs I_p$.
+The fixed shape parameter $c$ parametrizes the prior class and $\bs \theta$ is an empty vector.
 The value chosen for $c$ determines the prior fourth order moments of $\bs \beta$; SNG priors with smaller values of $c$ have lighter tails.

-\paragraph{Structured Power/Bridge (SPB) Prior:} When the stochastic scales $s^{2}_j$ are independently distributed according to a polynomially tilted positive $\alpha$-stable distribution with index of stability $\alpha = q/2$ and $\mathbb{E}[s^2_j] = 1$ for fixed $q\in(0, 2)$, the structured power/bridge (SPB) prior is obtained.
+\paragraph{Structured Power/Bridge (SPB) Prior:} When the squared stochastic scales $s^{2}_j$ are independently distributed according to a polynomially tilted positive $\alpha$-stable distribution with index of stability $\alpha = q/2$ and $\mathbb{E}[s^2_j] = 1$ for fixed $q\in(0, 2)$ and the stochastic scales $s_j = \sqrt{s^2_j}$ are strictly positive, the structured power/bridge (SPB) prior is obtained.
 The SPB prior generalizes the bridge or exponential power prior discussed in \cite{Polson2014}.
-The shape parameter $q$ is treated as a fixed value that parametrizes the prior class.
-As a result, the prior distribution for $\bs s$ has no prior parameters, i.e.\ $\bs \theta$ is an empty vector for this class.
+The fixed shape parameter $q$ parametrizes the prior class and $\bs \theta$ is an empty vector.
 Working with this prior is especially computationally challenging because the polynomially tilted positive $\alpha$-stable density $p(s_j | \bs \theta)$ is not available in closed form.
-Fortunately, a polynomially tilted positive $\alpha$-stable density that can be represented as a rate mixture of generalized gamma random variables \citep{Devroye2009}.
-This facilitates both simulating $\bs \beta$ according to the SPB prior and simulating from the posterior distribution of $\bs \beta$ under the SPB prior.
+Fortunately, a polynomially tilted positive $\alpha$-stable random variable can be represented as a rate mixture of generalized gamma random variables \citep{Devroye2009}.
 A more detailed description of this representation and how it enables computation under the SPB prior is provided in the appendix.
 As with the SNG prior, the value chosen for $q$ for the SPB prior determines the prior fourth order moments of $\bs \beta$; SPB priors with larger values of $q$ have lighter tails.